joshukraine/ofreport.com-v1/source/articles/2013-07-pillars-genesis-part-7-joseph.html.markdown

 When Christ died at Calvary, He too was the clear victim of animosity from the very ones who should have loved and received Him.
 He could have called down legions of angels to destroy His oppressors but chose rather to endure the cross that He might save them.

 The Bible states clearly that, when a person comes to God through faith in Jesus Christ, he receives complete and lasting forgiveness of all sin.
-(Colossians 2:13, Ephesians 1:7) Whereas the repetitious process of ritual confession found in many religions produces uncertainty and doubt, Biblical forgiveness in Christ is a one-time occurrence, assuring the believer that all his sins–past, present and future–are put away <em>“As far as the east is from the west…” (Psalm 103:12)</em>
+(Colossians 2:13, Ephesians 1:7) Whereas the repetitious process of ritual confession found in many religions produces uncertainty and doubt, Biblical forgiveness in Christ is a one-time occurrence, assuring the believer that all his sins–past, present and future–are put away *“As far as the east is from the west…” (Psalm 103:12)*

 <strong>Joseph’s Forgiveness in Genesis</strong>
-<em>“…We pray thee, <span style="text-decoration: underline;">forgive the trespass of the servants of the God of thy father</span>.
+*“…We pray thee, <span style="text-decoration: underline;">forgive the trespass of the servants of the God of thy father</span>.
 And Joseph wept when they spake unto him…And Joseph said unto them, <span style="text-decoration: underline;">Fear not: for am I in the place of God</span>?
 But as for you, ye thought evil against me; but God meant it unto good, to bring to pass, as it is this day, to save much people alive.
 Now therefore <span style="text-decoration: underline;">fear ye not: I will nourish you, and your little ones</span>.
 And he comforted them, and spake kindly unto them.”
-(Genesis 50:17, 19–21)</em>
+(Genesis 50:17, 19–21)*

 <strong>Christ’s Forgiveness in the New Testament</strong>
-<em>“Then said Jesus, <span style="text-decoration: underline;">Father, forgive them</span>; for they know not what they do.
+*“Then said Jesus, <span style="text-decoration: underline;">Father, forgive them</span>; for they know not what they do.
 And they parted his raiment, and cast lots.”
-(Luke 23:34)</em>
+(Luke 23:34)*

-<em>“In whom we have redemption through his blood, <span style="text-decoration: underline;">the forgiveness of sins</span>, according to the riches of his grace;” (Ephesians 1:7)</em>
+*“In whom we have redemption through his blood, <span style="text-decoration: underline;">the forgiveness of sins</span>, according to the riches of his grace;” (Ephesians 1:7)*

-<em>“Be it known unto you therefore, men and brethren, that <span style="text-decoration: underline;">through this man [Christ] is preached unto you the forgiveness of sins</span>:” (Acts 13:38)</em>
+*“Be it known unto you therefore, men and brethren, that <span style="text-decoration: underline;">through this man [Christ] is preached unto you the forgiveness of sins</span>:” (Acts 13:38)*

-<em>“And be ye kind one to another, tenderhearted, <span style="text-decoration: underline;">forgiving one another, even as God for Christ’s sake hath forgiven you</span>.”
-(Ephesians 4:32)</em>
+*“And be ye kind one to another, tenderhearted, <span style="text-decoration: underline;">forgiving one another, even as God for Christ’s sake hath forgiven you</span>.”
+(Ephesians 4:32)*

-<em>“I write unto you, little children, because <span style="text-decoration: underline;">your sins are forgiven you</span> for his name’s sake.”
-(1 John 2:12)</em>
+*“I write unto you, little children, because <span style="text-decoration: underline;">your sins are forgiven you</span> for his name’s sake.”
+(1 John 2:12)*

-<em>“And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, <span style="text-decoration: underline;">having forgiven you all trespasses</span>;” (Colossians 2:13)</em>
+*“And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, <span style="text-decoration: underline;">having forgiven you all trespasses</span>;” (Colossians 2:13)*
-<h3><strong><em>BIBLE FIRST!</em>, LESSON 20</strong>
+<h3><strong>*BIBLE FIRST!*, LESSON 20</strong>
 COPYRIGHT © 2013 EURO TEAM OUTREACH, INC. ALL RIGHTS RESERVED.</h3>